Vermont Adventure Retreat in the Green Mountains

 Aug 30th – Sept 4th, 2026

-Aug 30th: 11 am: Pick up at your Hotel or meet us at the Farmers Market in Stowe.
-Please arrange to arrive in Burlington on Aug 29th, the day before the retreat starts!
+- Aug 30th: 11 am: Pick up at your Hotel.
+Please arrange to arrive on Aug 29th, the day before the retreat starts!

 What will the food be like?

 The food at the Trout Club is out of this world!!
 Seriously 5 Star!
 It is one reason we love our retreats in Vermont.
-We will eat family style and there are plenty of fresh, home made gourmet meals prepared for us morning, noon and night.
+We will eat family style, with shared meals becoming some of the most memorable gatherings of the retreat, and there are plenty of fresh, home made gourmet meals prepared for us morning, noon and night.
+Many ingredients are sourced from local small businesses and farms, supporting the community and ensuring freshness.
 The Trout Club provides entrees (usually meat, chicken or fish) and can accommodate a vegetarian entrée as well.
 Fresh fruit and Odwalla Bars are always available.
-Please indicate any dietary restrictions; we try to accommodate your special needs.
+Please indicate any dietary restrictions; while many boutique lodges focus on holistic health and may include spa treatments or Ayurvedic practices, here the emphasis stays on fresh, personalized meals so everyone feels comfortable meeting their individual preferences and special needs.
 The food is one of the BEST parts of the retreat—“YUM!”
 We have renamed this retreat “Food Quest”!

 What weather can I expect?